List of unreleased projects by Kanye West: Pastelle clothing line

-Prior to launching Yeezy with Adidas in 2013, West attempted to enter into the fashion world with his original clothing line, Pastelle, as early as 2007.
+Prior to launching Adidas Yeezy in 2015, West attempted to enter into the fashion world with his original clothing line, Pastelle, as early as 2007.
 Daniel Beckerman, co-founder of Italian sunglass brand Retrosuperfuture, received an email from West's talent agency, informing him that West wanted to collaborate with him.
 Shortly after, West assembled a team of 30 designers, consultants and collaborators, to advance the fashion brand Pastelle.
 GOOD Music-signed musician and designer Taz Arnold praised the brand, and later joined the crew as a consultant the following year.

 Kaws, who designed the album cover for 808s & Heartbreak, was hired to help craft the brand's logo, along with Kim Jones, who was Louis Vuitton's men's artistic director at the time.
 Pastelle was meant to appeal to both men and women with a range of color palettes, including clothing, accessories, jewelry, and footwear.
 However, by the fall of 2009, many contributors to the Pastelle brand learned it was brought to a stop through online sources, losing direct contact with West and others, as the brand was later scrapped.

 A Little Inappropriate

 In 2007, West pitched A Little Inappropriate, a comedy-drama TV series, to HBO, influenced by other HBO TV series such as Entourage and Curb Your Enthusiasm.
-However, the pilot was rejected by HBO, and eventually leaked in full via YouTube on June 2023.
+However, the pilot was rejected by HBO, and eventually leaked in full via YouTube in June 2023.